Last Updated on August 25, 2023

 Vintage Shopping In The Chicago Suburbs

 In March 2020, Kim, the owner of Strangelovely, and I chatted a lot about what to do with our vintage shops.
-Ultimately, Kim chose to move her shop back to her roots in Godfrey, IL.
-Ya, I know, a smidge further than a Chicago burb, but she’s my friend and this is my blog, so those are the rules, LOL.
-It’s worth the drive my friend.
-Kim bought an incredible home and the main floor is where this vintage shop resides.
-Let me tell you, it’s BEAUTIFUL!
+Ultimately, Kim moved her shop back to her roots in Godfrey, IL.
+Ya, I know, a smidge further than a Chicago burb, but she’s my friend, and this is my blog, so those are the rules, LOL.
+It’s worth the drive, my friend.
+Kim bought an incredible home, and the main floor is where this vintage shop resides.
+Let me tell you; it’s BEAUTIFUL!
 I’m not quite sure how to describe Kim’s style…maybe funky, glam granny?
 Is that a style?
-She was Grand Millennial before it was trending but there’s something funkier to her look.
+She was Grand Millennial before it was trending, but there’s something funkier to her look.
 First and foremost, if you’re looking for a killer Chesterfield sofa or wingback chair, Strangelovely is the place.
 And hot tip, while wandering around, be sure to look down.
-Her rugs are always amazing.
-Carefully curated real vintage.
+Her rugs are always amazing—carefully curated, real vintage.

 See, I told you we’d hit the burbs!
 Over on Chicago’s North Shore, there’s a great antique mall in Northfield.
 Again, this is an antique mall, so you will not find picker prices.
 What you will find is tons of bonkers good vintage that is highly curated.
 No doll parts here.
-A few of my favorite booths in Heritage are Scene Vintage, Southern Manner, and Provenance Garage.
+A few of my favorite booths in Heritage are Scene Vintage and Southern Manner.
 BTDubs, Redefined Decor also has a couple of booths located inside Heritage, so if you can’t make it down to the city, stop in here.
 Also, be sure to watch Heritage’s Instagram account for new arrivals.
+HERITAGE TRAIL ANTIQUE MALL

 If you want to spend the full day vintage shopping, the Volo Antique Mall is your one-stop-shop (although it’s only a 15 minute drive from the Grayslake flea market, so try to combo those two destinations if possible).
 Just a few miles away from the Wisconsin border sits 4 large buildings chucked full of pretty much everything and anything you can imagine.
 Over 400 local dealers in multi-level barns.
 Volo is not highly curated, but you will find anything from primitives to industrial, to mantiques to Mid-Century Modern and retro.